-Disc Golf is played like traditional “ball” golf, but with disc golf discs instead of balls and clubs.
-One point (stroke) is counted each time the disc is thrown and when a penalty is incurred.
+Disc Golf is played like traditional golf, but with disc golf discs instead of balls and clubs.
+One throw (stroke) is counted each time the disc is thrown and when a penalty is incurred.
 The goal is to play each hole in the fewest strokes possible.
 The player with the lowest total strokes for the entire course wins.
 The hole is completed when the disc comes to rest in a disc golf basket.

-Never throw when players or park users are within range.
+Never throw when players or other park users are within range.
 Always give park users the right of way.
-Be aware of your surroundings and environment.
+Be aware of your surroundings and environment at all times.

 Each hole begins with a tee throw.
 Tee throws must be completed within or behind the designated tee area.

 The lie is the spot where the player’s previous throw has landed.
-Mark lie with a mini disc or turn over the thrown disc, directly towards the hole or designated fairway.
+Mark each lie with a mini marker disc or leave the thrown disc on the ground where it landed.
 The player’s subsequent throw is made from directly behind the marked lie.

 The player with the least amount of strokes on the previous hole is the first to tee off on the next hole.
-After teeing off, the player whose disc is farthest from the hole always throws first.
+After all players have teed off, the player whose disc is farthest from the hole always throws first.

 Fairway throws must be made from directly behind the lie.
 A run-up and normal follow-through, after release, is allowed, unless the lie is within 10 meters of the target.
-Any shot within 10 meters of the target requires that the player not move past the lie until the disc is at rest.
+Any shot within 10 meters of the target requires that the player maintain balance and not move past the lie until the disc comes to rest.

 Completion Of Hole

-A disc that comes to rest in the disc golf basket basket or chains constitutes successful completion of that hole.
+A disc that comes to rest in the disc golf basket or suspended in the chains constitutes the successful completion of that hole.

 Out Of Bounds